 Under Alabama divorce law, marital assets such as money and property obtained during the marriage are to be divided equitably in the separation agreement.
 “Equitable” is not the same as “equal.”
 Equitable distribution of marital property takes into account such factors as how long the parties were married, the needs of each party, the financial contribution each party made during the marriage, the lifestyle that each party is accustomed to leading, and the age and health of each party.

 Child custody and support payments are always an issue if a couple with children divorces.
 Alabama’s courts typically use the “Income Shares Model” to calculate child support, requiring each parent to provide the same ratio of support to the children after their divorce that they would have if they had remained married.
 However, if the couple’s combined gross income exceeds $240,000 per year ($20,000 per month), child support guidelines do not apply.
+An experienced child support lawyer can assist you properly with payment matters.

 In high-asset cases, the court determines child support based upon what it deems to be the reasonable needs of the children and the appropriate contribution of each parent.
 Child support planning should take each child’s age and current and future needs into consideration.
 Families of means may need to plan for private school tuition, summer programs, summer camp, study abroad, tutors, or a nanny.
 Trusts may need to be established to fund eventual needs for college tuition and student housing because the needs of a child over 18 years old would not be subject to provisions of a divorce decree.